 Applications

-Pressure and Force Measurement Applications
+Pressure, Force and Temperature Measurement Applications

-Displaying 1 - 10 of 17
+Displaying 1 - 10 of 19

 Therapeutic Force-Feedback Device Design One company was developing a small force-sensitive physical therapy device aimed at tracking a patient's recovery progress after a specific medical event.
 Their mission was to empower patients on their journey to recovery by providing an innovative, user...